Former pro boxer from Arbutus moves gym to new site

 Jake, now 55, has since gone on to become one of the best boxing promoters in the state of Maryland, while also owning and operating Baltimore Boxing & Fitness.

-In early November, after 29 years in Fells Point, he moved his operation to a new facility on North Hammonds Ferry Road in Linthicum Heights, a short drive from Arbutus.
+In early November, after 29 years in Fells Point, he moved his operation to a new facility on North Hammonds Ferry Road in Linthicum, a short drive from Arbutus.

 Originally, he planned to move his training gym to a farm in Reisterstown, but that option fell through and Smith had doubts about continuing to train adult and child fighters.
 “I was really considering throwing the towel in,” he said.
 “Everything was catching up, the pandemic, and I went to the barn and the barn didn’t work out.”